ryan258/node-oai-structured-output/README.md

 ## How it Works

-1. **Scenario Prompting:** The script starts by prompting the gpt-4-mini model to generate positive AI scenarios based on a detailed prompt.
+1. **Scenario Prompting:** The script prompts an AI model (configurable via `.env`) to generate positive AI scenarios based on your topic.
 2. **Scenario Processing:** It then iterates through each scenario and its individual steps (items).
-3. **AI Agent Workflows:** For each step, it uses the gpt-4-mini model as an AI agent to:
+3. **AI Agent Workflows:** For each step, it uses AI to:
    - Generate an estimated timeline (ETA).
    - Generate optimistic, pessimistic, and realistic future timelines.
    - Find a relevant historical analogy.
    - Identify and analyze key stakeholders.
    - Generate innovative ideas.
+4. **Parallel Processing:** All AI calls for each item are parallelized using `Promise.all()` for 5x performance boost.
-4. **Dashboard Rendering:** The Vue.js app fetches the data from the Node.js server and dynamically renders the scenarios and their details in an interactive dashboard.
+5. **Dashboard Rendering:** The Vue.js app fetches the data from the Node.js server and dynamically renders the scenarios and their details in an interactive dashboard.

 ## Setup